Getting Started¶

 - Open the web page with your web browser

-However, there are three ways to get quickly started with GenomeSpy visualizations: the Playground app, Observable notebooks, and embedding GenomeSpy on HTML pages.
+You can get started with GenomeSpy in three ways: the Playground app, Observable notebooks, and embedding GenomeSpy on HTML pages.
 More advanced users can use GenomeSpy as a visualization library in web applications.

 Playground¶